Last Updated on November 5, 2022

 Displays

-Wiring and Interfacing
+Wiring

-In the pictures below you can see what’s behind my MIP and the boards used to control everything.
+In the pictures below you can see what’s behind my MIP and the boards used to control everything:

 - CPU Power Supply – This provides constant 12V and 5V power for the various power distribution blocks you see beneath the power supply.